pleonex/Ninokuni/Docs/password_generation.md

     data /= 0x3A
 ```

-Once the password is in text format, the game checks if it can get back the value.
+Once the key is in text format, the game checks if it can get back the value.
 ```
 data_i = data_i-1 + (char_i_index * alphabet1_len^i)
 ```